 About VICSES

-Our volunteers are the backbone of VICSES, serving the Victorian community 24 hours a day, 7 days a week, 365 days a year for more than 40 years.
-95% of our people are volunteers.
+Our volunteers are the backbone of VICSES, serving the Victorian community 24 hours a day, 7 days a week, every day of the year for 50 years.
+Over 93% of our people are volunteers.

 VICSES provides emergency assistance to thousands of Victorians every year.
-In 2019-2020 VICSES responded to 33,742 emergency incidents across the state, contributing a total of 382,141 hours helping Victorians in need.
+In 2023-24 VICSES responded to over 31,000 emergency incidents across the state, contributing more than of 308,000 hours helping Victorians in need.

 VICSES produces a number of publications each year about emergency management and about the organisation itself.